ryansurf/six_degrees_kevin_bacon/README.md

     ```
     make
     ``` \
-After the code a compiled, an executable named "sixdegrees" is made.
+After the code is compiled, an executable named "sixdegrees" is made.
 Two arguments are required: an input text file and output text file. \
     ```
     ./sixdegrees input.txt output.txt
     ``` \